tolgayakar/Home-Credit-Default-Risk/README.md

 # Home-Credit-Default-Risk

-This is Kaggle competition with 0.7963 accuracy.
+This is a Kaggle competition with 0.7963 accuracy.

 **Description** : Many people struggle to get loans due to insufficient or non-existent credit histories.
 And, unfortunately, this population is often taken advantage of by untrustworthy lenders.